jfxu/Unix/README.md

         ;
     quit;

-SQL: count using different condition
+SQL: count using different conditions

     select
     count(case when condition1 then 1 end) AS n1,